fpcorso/analytics-buddy/readme.txt

 Collecting data about your site visitors is crucial in order to grow your site.
 One of the most common tools to do this is Google Analytics.

-While there are many plugins that will install Google Analytics on your WordPress site, this one is the simplest and easiest to set up.
+Quickly add Google Analytics to your site.
+Copy and paste your tracking ID from Google Analytics to the new "Analytics Buddy" page in the "Settings" menu and you're done!

 Plus, there are: